just-the-docs/just-the-docs/docs/training/std-1.md

         * Larger explosion, damage falloff with distance, 10 AT, throws half the distance of frag.
         * Plasma cloud left behind burns people for partial damage for a very short time.

-    * Flash
+    * Blind
-        * Blinds and loud, only affects you in mouselook.
+        * Blinds and deafens the target if they are caught in the area of effect and attempt to enter mouselook.
+        * Intense slowdown/stun effect.
+        * Both effects are concurrent and last 10 seconds.

     * Toxin
+        * Produces a GREEN, slightly translucent gas cloud.
-        * Area of denial, partial-damage to avatars only.
+        * Area of denial, 25% partial damage every 2 seconds to avatars only.
         * If detonated in the air it falls downwards. (if it hits the top of a wall, for example, the gas will fall straight down to the ground)
-        * When hit by fire or fire, gas ignites and detonates.
+        * Lasts for one minute.
+        * With this, and other gas grenades, use in moderation unless told otherwise by the OIC.
+The Area of effect is quite large and lasts a while.
+A good rule of thumb for moderation is: If you see ANY ongoing gas effect, you may throw one more.
+If you see two, do not throw another until AT LEAST one expires.

     * Inferno
         * Area of denial